GabrielvMarinho/Obsidian/Tech/Software/Processes/Compilation/Paradigms/Interpreter.md

 The process of [[Compiler|Compiling]] code line by line

-Doesnt generate an output though
+Doesnt generate an output (built app) though